Tōkai Nuclear Power Plant

 The Tōkai Nuclear Power Plant (東海発電所, Tōkai hatsuden-sho) was Japan's first commercial nuclear power plant.

 The first unit was built in the early 1960s to the British Magnox design, and generated power from 1966 until it was decommissioned in 1998.

-A second unit, built at the site in the 1970s, was the first in Japan to produce over 1000 MW of electricity.
+A second unit, nominally a separate power station called Tōkai No.2 Power Station (東海第二発電所, Tōkai daini hatsuden-sho), was built at the site in the 1970s, the first in Japan to produce over 1000 MW of electricity.

 The site is located in Tokai in the Naka District in Ibaraki Prefecture, Japan and is operated by the Japan Atomic Power Company.
 The total site area amounts to 0.76 km2 (188 acres) with 0.33 km2, or 43% of it, being green area that the company is working to preserve.

 The plant has been not operational since the reactor shut down automatically due to the 2011 Tōhoku earthquake and tsunami.

 Reactors on site

 Unit 1

-This reactor was built based on British developed Magnox technology for dual-use.
+This reactor was built based on the British-developed Magnox technology for dual-use.

-Unit 1 will be the first nuclear reactor to be decommissioned in Japan.
+Unit 1 is the first full-size nuclear reactor to be decommissioned in Japan.

 The experience in decommissioning this plant is expected to be of use in the future when more Japanese plants are decommissioned.

-Below is a brief time-line of the process.
+Below is a brief time-line of the process: